 - Memory Foam: stable cocoon, may feel dense.

-- Latex: natural bounce, invigorating.
+- Latex: natural bounce, tonic.

 - Down/Feathers: soft and light, but not very structured.